arminwrobel/hiring-challenges/fullstack-engineer/README.md

 * Design: we are not looking for pixel-pushing, but we love attention to detail

 # Next steps
-Send an email with a link to your repository solution to `code-challenge@doodle.com`.
+Send an email with a link to your repository solution to `armin.wrobel<at>juliusbaer.com`.

 Make sure your email has the following subject: `FS-<yourname>`.
 So for example, if your name were "Paul Smith", your email subject would be `FS-Paul Smith`

-We will review your solution, we strive to get back to you in **1 week**.
+We will review your solution, we strive to get back to you in less than **1 week**.
 Sometimes it might take more.